With a CollegeXpress profile, you can:

 The Cutler Majestic Theater, owned and operated by Emerson College, is said to be haunted by former actors, stagehands, and others.
 The balcony is particularly prone to hauntings; spring-loaded seats will stay open on their own.
 Those in the know say "excuse me" when they pass those seats, since they're blocking the ghost's view!

-In 2013, the Marist College women's basketball team won its 8th consecutive Metro Atlantic Athletic Conference championship.
+In 2013, the Marist College women's basketball team won its eighth consecutive Metro Atlantic Athletic Conference championship.

 Davidson College was founded as a "manual labor" institution in 1837, meaning that students paid for their education by tending crops and livestock.
 They didn't enjoy the duty much, however, and tuition charges were instated within a very few years.

 In the early 1900s, Davidson College kept live versions of its mascots.
-The beloved wildcat Felix II was stuffed, mounted, and placed in the trophy room upon his demise.
+Wildcat Felix II was stuffed and placed in the trophy room upon his demise.
 Two new wildcats were then procured.
-The student body purchased the yearling Min for $35.
+The student body purchased yearling Min for $35.
 Min was fairly tame and could be led about.
 Tom was captured in the wild and noted for his ferocity and fighting spirit.

 With its founding in 1830, Randolph-Macon College is the oldest school affiliated with the Methodist church in the country.